 A stack of coconut milk pancakes with maple syrup.

-• It’s quick and easy!
+• These coconut pancakes are quick and easy!
 Pancake batter comes together in a flash and with no fancy equipment or techniques.
 Simply add the wet ingredients to the dry ingredients and stir until a pancake batter forms.

 • It’s dairy-free and easily made gluten-free!
-Just substitute Bob’s Red Mill 1:1 All Purpose Flour instead of regular flour.
+Just substitute Bob’s Red Mill 1:1 All Purpose Flour instead of regular flour (you can also use whole wheat flour depending on your dietary preferences).

 • The ingredients are healthier than an average pancake.
 No white sugar, milk, or vegetable oil required for these pancakes.